roman-milk/roman-milk.github.io/witchs-curse-bitch-becomes-a-slut.md

  My knees killing me, clarity suddenly back even though my head was in a glorious fog of pleasure, I weakly crawled to the now naked Sandra from the waist down.
 Once between her legs I just accepted my position, leaned forward and buried my face in her hairy bush.
 On cruise control, I just licked and sucked, ignoring her rather potent smell, not really disgusting or pleasant, just there.
 I suddenly smirked at the thought that all the cum on my face was now being rubbed in her cunt.
 The vengeful me assumed she was not protected and hoped my face knocked her up.
 It was a long shot, but something to keep me going through this disgusting task.

  I wasn't surprised when I felt hands on my hips and seconds later a cock was using my cunt for their pleasure.
 My mind now in acceptance mode, I could feel the pleasure growing, even as I went through the motions.
 I could now think clearly, but I still had to obey.
-Report_Story #5